postgres-ai/docs/blog/20220106-explain-analyze-needs-buffers-to-improve-the-postgres-query-optimization-process.md

 ### Recommendations to development tool creators
 Sadly, most tools to work with Postgres execution plans completely ignore the `BUFFERS` option or underestimate its importance.
 It is happening because this option is not default behavior of the `EXPLAIN ANALYZE` command (see the next section).
 Not only it makes tool creators assume that the `BUFFERS` metrics are not that important, but – for the plan visualization tools particularly – it means that in most cases, the users of the tools don't provide the plans with the `BUFFERS` numbers included.

-For example, probably the most popular (and definitely the oldest) plan visualization tool, [explain.depesz.com](https://explain.depesz.com/), unfortunately, offers to "Paste output of `EXPLAIN ANALYZE your query;`", ignoring BUFFERS:
+For example, probably the most popular (and definitely the oldest) plan visualization tool, [explain.depesz.com](https://explain.depesz.com/), unfortunately, offers to "Paste output of `EXPLAIN ANALYZE your query;`", ignoring `BUFFERS`:

 <p align="center">
     <img src="/assets/blog/20220106-explain-depesz.png" alt="explain.depesz.com"/>